Puchalapalli Sundarayya

 Puchalapalli Sundarayya (born Sundararami Reddy; 1 May 1913 – 19 May 1985), popularly known as Comrade PS, was an Indian communist leader, and a founding member of Communist Party of India (Marxist).

 Early life

 Sundarayya was born on 1 May 1913 in Alaganipadu (in the present Vidavalur Mandal of Kovur Constituency) in Nellore district of Andhra Pradesh, India.
-He was the child of a feudal family and, when Sundarayya was six, his father died.
+He was the child of a feudal Reddy family and, when Sundarayya was six, his father died.
 He completed primary education and entered a college where he studied at entry level until he left in 1930, at the age of 17, to join Mahatma Gandhi's non-cooperation movement.
 He was arrested and spent time in a Borstal school in Rajahmundry where he became acquainted with various communists and local dalit leaders.
 When released, he organized agricultural workers in his village to protest against bonded labour.